Retirement planning frequently asked questions

 - How do I decide which benefit option to choose?

-- I received a letter that says you have my application.
+- I received notification that says you have my application.
 When will I hear from you again?

 - I plan to move out of the country (or state) after retirement.
 Are there any special considerations I should be aware of?